 HECM interest rates are usually pretty comparable to 30-year rates for traditional “forward” mortgages.

 Reverse mortgage proceeds can be received as a line of credit, lump sum, monthly term or tenure payments, or some combination of all.
-The HECM is very versatile and can be tailored to your financial goals.
+The HECM is highly versatile and can be tailored to your financial goals.

 HECM borrowers commonly use the proceeds to eliminate existing mortgage or other debt payments, finance home improvements, or supplement retirement income and/or assets.